-Together with local partners WADI is beginning a campaign to address this violence.
+Together with local partners WADI is now running a sucesfull No to Violence Campaign in schools across Iraqi-Kurdistan

-The campaign will run seminars for parents, teachers and children on non-violent conflict resolution methods, provide legal awareness on Iraqi Kurdistan’s Law No. 8 combating domestic violence, and provide psycho-social support, and aims to partner and encourage schools that will declare themsleves violence-free.
+The campaign is offering seminars for parents, teachers and children on non-violent conflict resolution methods, provide legal awareness on Iraqi Kurdistan’s Law No. 8 combating domestic violence, and provide psycho-social support, and aims to partner and encourage schools that will declare themsleves violence-free.